 See also standing order 11.

-The Council may appoint a Data Protection Officer.
+The Council may appoint a Data Protection Officer, but is not obliged to.

-The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data.
+The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his/her personal data.

 The Council shall have a written policy in place for responding to and managing a personal data breach.